Lebanese Civil War: Palestinian insurgency in Lebanon

-Political groups and militias
+Political divide and sectarianism

-In the run-up to the war and its early stages, militias tried to be politically-orientated non-sectarian forces, but due to the sectarian nature of Lebanese society, they inevitably gained their support from the same community as their leaders came from.
+In the run-up to the war and its early stages, militias tried to be politically orientated non-sectarian forces, but due to the sectarian nature of Lebanese society, they inevitably gained their support from the same community as their leaders came from.
 In the long run almost all militias openly identified with a given community.
 The two main alliances were the Lebanese Front, consisting of nationalist Maronites who were against Palestinian militancy in Lebanon, and the Lebanese National Movement, which consisted of pro-Palestinian Leftists.
 The LNM dissolved after the Israeli invasion of 1982 and was replaced by the Lebanese National Resistance Front, known as Jammoul in Arabic.

 Throughout the war most or all militias operated with little regard for human rights, and the sectarian character of some battles, made non-combatant civilians a frequent target.

 Finances

-As the war dragged on, the militias deteriorated ever further into mafia-style organizations with many commanders turning to crime as their main occupation rather than fighting.
+As the war dragged on, the militias deteriorated ever further into mafia-style organizations, with many commanders turning to crime as their main occupation rather than fighting.
 Finances for the war effort were obtained in one or all of three ways: